Founded in 1971 by Allen & Alice Stickney, ACO has been investing in college students in East Africa for over 4 decades.

 Many savannah sunsets have dropped below the horizon since Allen and Alice left the ministry to Tom, Kerry and the ACO Staff.
 African Christian Outreach now employs full-time workers in 4 different countries, working on numerous campuses from the Indian Ocean to the thousands of hills in Rwanda.
 The ministry growth has not changed however from the foundations that Allen and Alice laid.
 Weekly evangelism in done by knocking on dorm room doors throughout East Africa.
 Small group Bible studies meet all over campuses during the week and one-on-one discipleship between staff and key students is the heartbeat of ACO.
 Community Investment Projects complete the circle of training for students.
 Local and international mission trips, working in orphanages, tutoring and mentoring in local schools, agricultural and medical ministry and many other avenues are made possible through ACO Mission Partnerships.

 The passion to send graduates as well as support the indigenous missionary is now becoming a reality for ACO.
 In 2016, partnering with Rothemhouse began a new chapter for ACO.
 The Moser family represents the first missionary not to be named Stickney with ACO.
 Rothemhouse, stands to Equip, Refresh and Connect African missionaries.

-Today the Stickney's spend time traveling in East Africa to each campus encouraging and equipping the National staff.
-They also spend time in the US raising awareness for ACO.
-Typically the Stickney family can be found in a car somewhere in the US traveling to stay connected with ACO Partners or heading back to East Africa to lead ACO's summer training program and interacting with staff and students.
+Today the Stickney's live in Nairobi, Kenya and spend time traveling in East Africa to each campus encouraging and equipping the National staff.
+A few months out of the year you can find them in a car somewhere in the US traveling to stay connected with ACO Partners or raising awareness for ACO.